Chicago-Kent College of Law: History

-Chicago College of Law was founded in 1888 by Appellate Judge Thomas Moran and Judge Joseph Bailey.
+Chicago College of Law was founded in 1888 by Judge Thomas A. Moran and Judge Joseph Bailey.
 The classes started in the judges' chambers to prepare men and women for the newly instituted Illinois bar examination.
 A year later, in 1888, the Chicago College of Law was incorporated.
 In 1891, Emma Baumann became the first woman to graduate from the school.
 Ida Platt, in 1894, graduated with honors and also became the first black woman admitted to the Illinois bar.
 From 1889 to 1892 the Chicago College of Law was affiliated with Lake Forest University as its legal department.

 During the same period, Marshall D. Ewell, formerly on the faculty of Union College of Law, founded Kent College of Law, which was named after Chancellor James Kent, author of Commentaries on American Law, a classic in early American legal scholarship.
 Within ten years, the Chicago College of Law and Kent College of Law merged to form Chicago-Kent College of Law.
 The law school's chief publication is the Chicago-Kent Law Review, which publishes one volume of three issues each year.
 The law review has received contributions from U.S. Supreme Court Justice John Paul Stevens, Circuit Judge Richard A. Posner, and author Michael Crichton.
 Students at Chicago-Kent publish five other legal journals on an annual basis, including the Chicago-Kent Journal of Intellectual Property and the Seventh Circuit Review.